 Women spend a lot of time focused on their nipples.
 If they’re not matching the right bra and shirt to prevent their nipples from showing through, they’re internally asking whether their nipples are large enough to properly latch their babies.
 Sometimes, they just wonder if their nipples are the right size, shape, or colour, and often they have no one to ask for a satisfactory answer.

 Dr Rizk a nipple and breast expert.
 As a breast surgeon with 14 years of experience, he has performed surgeries on nipples (and breasts) in all shapes and sizes, and he is happy to give you the nipple anatomy that you want.

 The most common reasons for nipple surgery are weight loss, breast reductions, and breast reconstructions.
 In all three situations, the size and shape of your breasts will change.
-As a result, the position of your areola and nipple will shift, and your breasts may end up looking unusual.
+As a result, the position of your areola and nipple will shift.

 Nipple Areola Reconstruction is a surgical method of adjusting the size and shape of your nipple.
 It can be done as an individual operation, but it is most often undertaken as part of an overall breast surgery.
 After the surgeon is happy with the size and shape of a new breast, he will attend to the nipple, making sure it matches the rest of the work he has done.